verifai-ai/optimizer/README.md

    <img src="images/FIFO-RL-Img2.png"
  width="400" height="400" />

-Figure 4:  Average  FIFO Depth with Random Stimulus and Iteration-6 using Verifai’s ML/RL
+Figure-5:  Average  FIFO Depth with Random Stimulus and Iteration-6 using Verifai’s ML/RL

 The resulting plots are placed in the folder 'images/mesi_cache_fifo' The resulting output of the optimizer are VERIFAI_RL_FIFO_input_*.csv , these are the inputs knobs settings for the simulator.